Azure-Samples/azure-cosmos-db-cassandra-java-rate-limit-sample/README.md

 ---

 # Handling rate limited requests in the Azure Cosmos DB API for Cassandra
 Azure Cosmos DB is a globally distributed multi-model database.
-One of the supported APIs is the Cassandra API.
-This sample illustrates how to handle rate limited requests (aka 429 errors) in Azure Cosmos DB by implementing retry logic based on the RetryAfterMs property returned from the service.
+One of the supported APIs is the [Cassandra API](https://docs.microsoft.com/azure/cosmos-db/cassandra-introduction).
+This sample illustrates how to handle rate limited requests.
+These are also known as 429 errors, and are returned when the consumed throughput exceeds the number of [Request Units](https://docs.microsoft.com/azure/cosmos-db/request-units) that have been provisioned for the service.

+In this code sample, we implement retry logic based on the ```RetryAfterMs``` property returned from the service.
+The is a similar to the approach implemented in the built-in ```getRetryAfterInMilliseconds()``` method in the Java SDK for [Azure Cosmos DB SQL API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-java-get-started).

 ## Prerequisites
 * Before you can run this sample, you must have the following prerequisites: